 Taylor is a life member of the 101st Airborne Division Association and Florida Gulf Coast Chapter of the 101st Airborne Division Association, the Military Officers Association of America, Disabled American Veterans and the Association of the United States Army.
 He is a volunteer with the Pasco County Sheriff's Office.

-He also is a member of the OSS Society, Mystery Writers of America, the Florida Writers Association, the Military Writers Society of America, the Electronic Publishing Industry Coalition and is a past president of the Tampa Writers Alliance.
+He also is a member of the OSS Society, Mystery Writers of America, the Florida Writers Association, and the Military Writers Society of America, and is a past president of the Tampa Writers Alliance.